 - Other routinely tasks – Network automation tools can also schedule automatic network config backups and scans.

-Here's the Best Network Automation Tools & Software:
+Here's the Best Network Automation Tools & Software of 2020:

 Below are ten of the best network automation tools, some are free, and others are paid.